 But the blasted light was so strong.
 The closer they came to it, the brighter it became, like a knife stabbing at his eyes.
 It was unbearable.
 The girls were whimpering now against the painful brightness.

 "Stay here," Ezra said, reassuringly.
 "I'll take care of it."

 Something awakened him.
 Josiah lay quietly for a moment, listening in the dawn.
 What was that?

 "Josiah!"
 The voice was suddenly recognizable.
 The preacher sat bolt upright and looked toward the hole in the ground.
 Sam was asleep beside it.

 Josiah stumbled over toward the pit as the voice continued, "Josiah!
 Nathan!"

-The preacher smiled.
+A smile lit the preacher's face.
 Thank God!
 Oh, thank you, Lord!
 "I'm here, Ezra!"
 Josiah shouted down into the hole.
 It was completely black below.
 He shoved Sam awake.
 "What happened to the lantern?"

 Sam blinked at him as he awoke.
 "What?"

 Nathan was up as well, moving in with the others.
 "Ezra?"